willardshikami/jekyll-now/_posts/2016-6-5-Principles-of-OOP.md

 title: Principles of Object Oriented Programming
 ---

-ENCAPSULATION
+**ENCAPSULATION**<br />
 This is one of the four fundamental OOP concepts.
-The other three are inheritance, polymorphism, and abstraction.
+The other three are inheritance, polymorphism, and abstraction.<br />
 Encapsulation in Java is a mechanism of wrapping the data (variables) and code acting on the data (methods) together as as single unit.
-In encapsulation the variables of a class will be hidden from other classes, and can be accessed only through the methods of their current class, therefore it is also known as data hiding.
+In encapsulation the variables of a class will be hidden from other classes, and can be accessed only through the methods of their current class, therefore it is also known as data hiding.<br />
-To achieve encapsulation in Java
+To achieve encapsulation in Java<br />
-Declare the variables of a class as private.
+Declare the variables of a class as private.<br />
-Provide public setter and getter methods to modify and view the variables values.
+Provide public setter and getter methods to modify and view the variables values.<br />
-Example:
+Example:<br />
-Below given is an example that demonstrates how to achieve Encapsulation in Java:
+Below given is an example that demonstrates how to achieve Encapsulation in Java:<br />

 /* File name : EncapTest.java */
 public class EncapTest{